 88% of companies prioritize customer experience in their contact centers.
 In fact, the top priority of businesses in the next five years isn’t pricing and products; it’s customer experience.
 Custom experience statistics show that 86% of buyers are likely to pay more for a better overall experience.

 Customer Experience, being such a significant factor in business is crucial to be taken care of to enhance Customer Satisfaction.
 But how can you do it?
-A proven way to do so would be through defining your customer journey map.
+A proven way to do so would be by leveraging one of the most popular voice of customer methodology, that is, by defining your customer journey map.
 In this article, you will learn what a customer journey map is and why it’s important if you want to increase customer satisfaction.

 What Is A Customer Journey Map?